Very Blueberry Cake

 - 1 teaspoon lemon juice

-- In a mixing bowl, cream butter, shortening and sugar.
+- In a bowl, cream butter, shortening and sugar.
 Beat in eggs, one at a time.
 Add extracts.
 Combine flour and baking powder; add to creamed mixture and mix well.
-Spread two-thirds of the batter in a greased 15-in. x 10-in. x 1-in. baking pan.
+Spread two-thirds of the batter in a greased 15x10x1-in. baking pan.
 For filling, combine flour, cornstarch and tapioca in a large bowl.
 Add 1/2 cup of blueberries; mash with a fork and stir well.
-Add lemon peel and remaining berries; toss to coat.
+Add lemon zest and remaining berries; toss to coat.
 Pour evenly over batter in pan.
 Drop remaining batter by rounded tablespoonfuls over filling.
 Bake at 350° for 40 minutes or until golden brown.
 Combine glaze ingredients; drizzle over warm cake.
-Yield: 20 servings.